openframeworks/ofBook/project_joel/chapter.md

 xcschememanagement.plist

-as well...

-so trying to generate again...

-seems to be working now......

-won't paste in the log! (-;

-trying this now...
+as well...so trying to generate again...seems to be working now......won't paste in the log! (-; trying this now...

 oF/openFrameworks-develop/examples/gui/guiExample